Is GW231123 a hierarchical merger?: Introduction

 The formation of high-mass black holes is expected to be difficult through stellar collapse due to pair-instability and pulsational pair-instability processes in massive stars \citep[e.g.][]{hegerNucleosyntheticSignaturePopulation2002, woosleyPulsationalPairInstability2007, belczynskiEffectPairinstabilityMass2016b, woosleyPulsationalPairinstabilitySupernovae2017,woosleyEvolutionMassiveHelium2019, woosley_birth_2020, powell_final_2021, woosleyPairinstabilityMassGap2021, chen_multidimensional_2023, sykes_long-time_2024}, leading to a putative black-hole mass gap of around $50-130 M_\odot$.
 The precise bounds of this gap are not clearly known due to uncertainties in nuclear reaction rates \citep[e.g.,][]{farmerMindGapLocation2019, costaFormationGW190521Stellar2021} and further depend on details of mass fallback and envelope retention during core collapse \citep[e.g.,][]{winchPredictingHeaviestBlack2024}.
 If GW231123 formed from isolated stellar binary evolution, it is possible that its component black holes have masses \textit{above} the mass gap, where massive stars, stabilized by photon disintegration processes, can directly collapse to black holes.

-Isolated stellar-mass black holes are not expected to be born with appreciable spins ($\chi_\text{birth} > 0.01$) \citep[e.g.,][]{qin_spin_2018, fuller_most_2019}, as the efficiency of angular momentum transport in massive stars during core collapse is predicted to be high.
-However, analyses of the population of binary black holes are also increasingly hard to reconcile with the idea that many/most black holes have negligible spin \citep{callister_no_2022, mould_which_2022, gwtc-3_hui,single-spin,both_spin,gwtc-4_pop, Banagiri:2025dxo, szemraj_disentangling_2025}.
+In models with efficient angular-momentum transport in massive stars, isolated stellar-mass black holes are expected to be born with very low spins ($\chi_\text{birth} < 0.01$) \citep[e.g.,][]{qin_spin_2018, fuller_most_2019}. \citet[][]{fuller_most_2019} achieve this using a Tayler-instability transport prescription motivated by asteroseismology in low-mass stars, though the extent to which this can be extrapolated to massive stars is uncertain.

+However, analyses of the population of binary black holes are increasingly difficult to reconcile with the idea that many/most black holes have negligible spin \citep{callister_no_2022, mould_which_2022, gwtc-3_hui,single-spin,both_spin,gwtc-4_pop, Banagiri:2025dxo, szemraj_disentangling_2025}.
 This therefore necessitates astrophysical pathways through which black holes either get spun up or retain a significant fraction of the angular momentum of their stellar progenitors.

 One formation scenario that can produce rapidly-spinning black holes is the hierarchical-merger channel \citep[for a review, see][]{gerosa_hierarchical_2021}.
-In dense environments, the merger product of a binary black hole coalescence can be retained, and be subject to further mergers through dynamical capture.
+In dense environments, the merger product of a binary black hole coalescence can be retained and be subject to further mergers through dynamical capture.
 As this remnant inherits a significant fraction of the orbital angular momentum of its progenitors \citep[e.g.,][]{buonanno_estimating_2008}, only a narrow range of values are possible for its spin.
 For comparable-mass black holes with moderate spins, the remnant spin is typically $\chi_f \approx 0.7$ \citep[][]{tichy_final_2008}.
 Thus, large black hole spins of $\chi\approx 0.7$ measured in merger progenitors can be a signature of hierarchical assembly.

 That said, the signature is far from unique: gas accretion in close binaries \citep[e.g.,][]{belczynski_most_2020} from the accretion disk of an active galactic nucleus \citep[e.g.,][]{tagawa_spin_2020, mckernan_ligovirgo_2022, vajpeyi_measuring_2022} or in a dense star cluster \citep[][]{kiroglu_beyond_2025}, chemically homogeneous evolution \citep[e.g.,][]{marchant_new_2016, marchant_upper_2024, stegmann_resolving_2025} or tidal spin up \citep[e.g.,][]{bavera_approximations_2021, bavera_probing_2022, ma_tidal_2023, qin_merging_2023} may also lead to black-hole components with spins as high as $\chi = 0.7$.
 However, these formation channels should also produce black holes with a wide range of spins.